-Starting September 1, 2018, Colorado’s new Protections For Consumers Data Privacy law will require organizations to notify victims of breaches containing personal information within 30 days of determination that a breach occurred — which is 30 days before current federal HIPAA requirements.
+Starting September 1, 2018, Colorado’s new Protections For Consumers Data Privacy law will require organizations to notify victims of breaches containing personal information within 30 days of determining that a breach occurred — 30 days before current federal HIPAA requirements.

 Like other state laws, Colorado’s newest approved bill signals to healthcare organizations that you can no longer wait for federal mandates to suggest how you protect your patients’ information.
 You must prepare for potential changes now or risk suffering the consequences.

 Here’s what we know about the new law and how it could affect your organization.

 First off, it’s important to note that Colorado’s law will impact not only businesses located within its borders but also entities who handle healthcare information of residents of the state.